-This Vegan Pound Cake Recipe contains no eggs and is flavored with real vanilla bean.
-Its soft and moist and perfect on its own or served with berries and whipped cream.
+This Vegan Vanilla Pound Cake recipe contains no eggs or dairy and is flavored with real vanilla bean in the cake batter and in the glaze.
+It's buttery, soft, and moist, and is delicious on its own or served with berries and whipped cream.

 Ingredients